Add: 4, 31 Council Avenue Rockingham, Western Australia 6168 | P: (08) 9592 2210 | E: click here

 There are numerous options to silver fillings, including composite (tooth-colored), porcelain, and gold fillings.
 We encourage you to discuss these options with your dentist so you can determine which is the best option for you.

-A: You should have your teeth checked and cleaned at least twice a year, though your dentist or dental hygienist may recommend more frequent visits.
+You should have your teeth checked and cleaned at least twice a year, though your dentist or dental hygienist may recommend more frequent visits.

 Regular dental exams and cleaning visits are essential in preventing dental problems and maintaining the health of your teeth and gums.
 At these visits, your teeth are cleaned and checked for cavities.
 Additionally, there are many other things that can be checked and monitored to help detect, prevent, and maintain your dental health.
 These include: